Janani-prog/autonomous-research-discovery-agent/README.md

 This generates `ranker.pkl`, which is automatically used by the agent.
 No retraining is required unless you want to experiment with ranking behavior.

+### Offline Learning Pipeline

+The project includes an offline learning workflow used to train and calibrate the paper-ranking system.
+It is intended to be run offline and the produced artifacts are consumed by the live inference pipeline (they are not retrained at runtime).

+Key scripts:

+- `train_data.py` — generates training examples and ranking features from research corpora (query/paper pairs, features like semantic similarity, recency, citation signals).
+- `train_ranker.py` — trains a lightweight ranking model (e.g., linear ranker or small scikit-learn pipeline) using the generated features and evaluates calibration and ranking metrics.
+- `train_once.py` — convenience script that runs the full offline training cycle (data generation → training → evaluation) and writes model artifacts (e.g., `ranker.pkl`) to the repo.

+Best practices:

+- Run training offline and validate metrics before promoting a model to production.
+- Keep model artifacts versioned (e.g., with hash or timestamp) and store metadata about training data and evaluation metrics.

 ### Tech stack 🧰

 - **Python** (core)